 Going to Belém and not eating one of its famous pastéis de Belém is almost like going to Rome and not seeing the Pope.

-Although very similar in appearance, pastéis de Belém and pastéis de nata differ in the filling and texture of the puff pastry, although both are Lisbon’s biggest highlights when it comes to local sweets.
+Although very similar in appearance, pastéis de Belém and pastéis de nata differ in the filling and texture of the puff pastry, although both are Lisbon’s greatest highlights when it comes to local sweets.

 Pataniscas de Bacalhau